 Unfortunately, Jonathan’s family wasn’t able to afford colorblind glasses before the principal let Jonathan borrow his.
 That’s when they quickly decided to start a GoFundMe account to raise funds to purchase Jonathan his own pair.
 Their donation site quickly blew up, and they started to receive donations from the public as soon as it was up.

-As of today, the boy has managed to raise more than $26,000 dollars.
+The boy has managed to raise more than $26,000 dollars.
 Their initial goal was $350, but the parents stated several people have donated multiple pairs to the Minnesota boy, and will use 100% of additional funds to purchase glasses for those who can’t afford them.

 The Enchroma company will also match every pair of glasses they purchase with a free pair, meaning yes, they will double the number of people they can help.
 This truly is wonderful to see, especially since people who donated don’t know Jonathan but want to help out any way they can.
 I guess it just goes to show you that sometimes all it takes is a little compassion and love to make a difference in someone’s life.